Skip to content

 Solid fuels you can and cannot burn - rules affecting businesses

-These changes affect the sales of wood fuel, coal, and other solid fuels for use in domestic fires and will help address issues surrounding climate change, air pollution and will improve air quality.
+These changes affect the sales of wood fuel, coal, and other solid fuels for use in domestic fires helping to address issues surrounding climate change and air pollution.

 How the changes affect your business